axieinfinity/ronin-documentation/docs/community/grants.md

 ---
-description: Grants programs
+description: Grants programs and how to apply
 ---

-# Grants programs
+# Apply for grants